About Us

 J.J.
 Bixby RC3 Captain Johnathan.Bixby@ VERMONT.GOV

-Lori DeLance RC31 Deputy 1/C and Civil Process Server Lori.DeLance@ VERMONT.GOV
+Lori DeLance RC31 Deputy 1/C School Resource Officer Lori.DeLance@ VERMONT.GOV

 Lema Carter RC32 Patrol Corporal Lema.Carter@ VERMONT.GOV